jimhigson/oboe.js/writing/main/3_Background.md

 architecture shown in figure \ref{architecture}

-Include?
-Node not just for servers.
+-   Node not just for servers.
 CLI tools etc.

-Include?
-Compare to Erlang.
+-   Compare to Erlang.
 Waiter model.
 Node restaurant much more efficient use of expensive resources.

-Include?
-No 'task' class or type, tasks are nothing more than functions, possibly having some values implicitly wrapped up in their closure.
+-   No 'task' class or type, tasks are nothing more than functions, possibly having some values implicitly wrapped up in their closure.

-Include?
-Easy to distribute software (npm etc)
+-   Easy to distribute software (npm etc)

 It is difficult to say to what degree Node's use of Javascript is a distraction from the system's principled design aims and to what degree